blinklabs-io/docs/src/content/docs/guides/bursa/003-commands.md

 1. address
 2. api
 3. cert
-4. hash
+4. hash - Commands for generating cryptographic hashes used in Cardano
-5. key - commands for deriving individual keys from a mnemonic
+5. key - Commands for deriving individual keys from a mnemonic
 6. script
 7. wallet